ssedinnn/IT-Home-Lab/Lab 02 - Domain Client Deployment/README.md

 ![Creating Active Directory Account](img/Creating_Active_Directory_Account.png)

-I opened active directory users and computers, and then made my way to the lab.local domain, right click the users folder and then click new>user.
-Fill out information, for this Il fill out the first name, log on name, and then set up the password.
-For the password I unchecked the "User must change password at next logon"
+To create a domain user, I open **Active Directory Users and Computers** and navigate to the **lab.local** domain.
+I then right-click the **Users** folder and select **New > User**.
+For this lab, I fill in the user's first name, logon name, and password.
+Since this is a test account, I uncheck **"User must change password at next logon"** before completing the user creation wizard.

+Active Directory provides a centralized way to manage user accounts and their settings.
+From here, administrators can reset passwords, configure logon hours, manage group memberships, update user information, and perform many other administrative tasks.
+Most user account management within a Windows domain is performed through **Active Directory Users and Computers**.

 ## *Challenges*